Mental health in sport

 Barriers and benefits

-Barriers
+Barriers in sport

-There are barriers that young people experiencing mental health and wellbeing problems may find hard to overcome when taking part in sport.
+There are certain barriers that young people experiencing mental health and wellbeing problems may find hard to overcome when taking part in sport.
 These include:

 • body image issues – young people can feel worried about their physical appearance